 Follow the guidelines below for building Electron on Linux.

-.On Ubuntu, install the following libraries:
+python -V.On Ubuntu, install the following libraries:

 $ sudo apt-get install build-essential clang libdbus-1-dev libgtk2.0-dev \